 The purpose of this site is to spread the Good News thru the Deaf Ministry worldwide.
 “Let us not give up meeting together, as some are in the habit of doing, but let us encourage one another- and all the more as you see the Day approaching.”
 Hebrews 10: 24.

 “Thanks for dropping in!
-Please feel free to participate in any discussions on this site by leaving comments and feedbacks.”
+Please feel free to check out our songs, stories, and participate in any discussions on this site by leaving comments and feedbacks.”

 DMICOC is very grateful for all the support worldwide.”

 My name is Katie, and I recently attended the Reach 2016 Summit Conference in St. Louis, Missouri.
 Boy oh boy it was hot; the weather AND the lessons.
 I was grateful to go even if it meant I had to take a red eye flight at midnight.
 I was so happy to see many of my friends at the conference and to make some new friends.
 One of my new friends is Brittany Torres.
 We had a blast as she showed me around St. Louis with her “city skills”.
 It was great meeting our new Deaf brother in Christ, Forrest, along with so many other awesome hearing disciples.

 At the Deaf track, as we began our time together, we sat in a large circle.
 The circle kept growing as more people joined us throughout the session.
 We opened up by introducing ourselves and I found that most of the attendees were hearing with a minimal understanding of ALS (American Sign Language).
 I really enjoyed getting to know the large number of hearing people who attended the Deaf Track.
 When I talked with them I found that many of them were excited and curious about the Deaf community.

 A handful of hearing married couples shared that they felt called by God to love and invest in the Deaf ministry and the Deaf community as a whole.
 I met a few girls who had taken as many years of ASL as possible at their high school or college.
 This was all very encouraging!